 The fens of Eastern England once comprised Britain's largest wilderness, stretching from Cambridge to Lincoln, until they were drained and turned into farmland.
 The wild fens held an abundance of wildlife that is hard to imagine today.
 The few records we have describe enormous flocks of birds and a wealth of invertebrate, animal and botanical life.

-The Great Fen is a 50-year project to create a huge wildlife-rich wetland area.
+The Great Fen is a 50-year project to restore a huge wildlife-rich wetland area in the fens.
 One of the largest restoration projects of its type in Europe, the project area lies between Peterborough and Huntingdon and covers 3700 hectares, including the National Nature Reserves of Woodwalton Fen and Holme Fen.

 This Living Landscape will be achieved by obtaining land that links or is adjacent to the two existing National Nature Reserves, Holme Fen and Woodwalton Fen.
 Connecting these two vitally important nature reserves will provide a haven for wildlife and create a massive green space for people, providing new opportunities for recreation, education and business.

 Follow grass paths through this beautiful National Nature Reserve and discover the Rothschild Bungalow - a thatched retreat built by the Hon.
 Charles Rothschild when he acquired the land and created the nature reserve in 1911.
 Woodwalton Fen is home to a wide variety of wildlife, including butterflies, dragonflies and birds such as bitterns and marsh harriers.